michaelaA19/diem-unified-charter/diem-unified-charter.md

 existing in any current WG charter.
 It is expected that the format of the emblems will be coordinated with other WGs to maximize reuse.

-## Physical Protection with Legal Guardian
+## Physical Protection with Responsible Entities

 This category includes use cases for digitally signaling an emblem to inform Verifiers that physical attacks against the Bearer are forbidden by law.